ebonnal/streamable/README.md

 #### Via `async` coroutines

-If you set a `concurrency > 1` and you provided an async function, elements will be transformed concurrently via the event loop.
+If `concurrency > 1` and the function is async, the transformations will be applied via `concurrency` async tasks:

 ```python